 Normally I use this space to talk about not buying a bunch of shiny new gear, to sarcastically review entire categories of gear, or to extol the virtues of old, crappy bicycles.
 In a departure from that, I wanted to do something that might genuinely help people.
 So if you want to get started doing things in the outdoors but don’t know where to begin buying gear, here are a few things I’d put on my shopping list if I were starting all over again at zero gear.
 Hopefully it will help you sort through all that stuff in the gear store and guide you to what you really need to get started.
 Obviously gear companies would love to have you buy everything they sell, but truthfully, a good foundation of stuff can get you going on plenty of adventures.
 Lots of these things can be found used on eBay or at gear consignment shops.

-Note: This blog (and my adventures) are supported by Vasque and Outdoor Research, so I’m obviously biased towards their products.
+Note: This blog (and my adventures) are supported by Outdoor Research, so I’m obviously biased towards their products.
 But none of the links on this page are affiliate links, and I’m not getting paid to list anyone’s products on this page.
 This is just stuff that has worked for me.

 1. 30-liter Backpack